tytydraco/yessleep/out/Can_anyone_find_this_PSAYouTube_ad_that_I_half_remember_Something_very_baffling_happened_to_me_and_I_genuinely_dont_know_how_it_happened.md

 I stand up and start looking and wandering around (keeping a close distace to my chair not to get lost) and trying to find a way to go back home, hoping that I can somehow get out, I start panicking that I might have to sleep in the forest and wait to be recused

-Luckily I find a road in the distance and start walking to it, When I got ti the road I realized I recognized it and that I was not too far from my hometown
+Luckily I find a road in the distance and start walking to it, When I got to the road I realized I recognized it and that I was not too far from my hometown

 I start walking along the road, hoping that I don't get kidnapped by human traffickers or whatever my mom says when I go outside